 Before your first session: We will have usually spoken on the phone to arrange your first appointment.
-I email (or post) a Working Agreement form for you to complete, sign, and return before your first session.
+I email (or post) a Welcome Pack for you to complete, sign, and return before your first session.
 This provides clarification on how I work, and what to expect, along with directions.
 Please feel free to ask any questions at any time.

 What to expect on the first session: Our initial meeting will include talking through your completed welcome pack forms.
-This will offer an opportunity to explore your reason/s for coming to counselling at this time, any changes you'd like to make, and goals you may have.
-Also brief information collection and reviewing and signing the working agreement.
-There is a separate parent/guardian consent form for under 18's.
+This will offer an opportunity to explore your reason/s for coming to counselling at this time, any changes you'd like to make, and goals or aims you may have.
+If you have not been able to complete your welcome pack forms, we can do this at the start of your first session.

-The majority of this first session - and then all of the subsequent ones - are for you to speak about whatever you choose to share.
+The majority of this first session - and then all the subsequent ones - are for you to speak about whatever you choose to share.
 I'll manage the time, and let you know when we are approaching the end of the session.
 Sessions are usually 50 minutes therapy, with additional time to review and plan (if appropriate), make payment and rebook.
 Online sessions are for one hour.

-Counsellors are very aware of how it feels to start therapy, so understand that you may feel anxious or nervous when considering sharing your thoughts and feelings.
+Counsellors are very aware of how it feels to start therapy, so understand that you may feel anxious or nervous when considering sharing your innermost thoughts and feelings.

 Making contact: Please do get in touch for a free telephone consultation, more information or to make a booking.....

 - Email me directly from this page